trackingplan/trackingplan.js/README.md

 As soon as the snippet is deployed on your site, it will start sampling data to create your tracking plan.
 It does not need to load more scripts from remote servers to start working.
 Only the sampling rate will be downloaded from our servers.

-### Other details
+### Other important details

 - The Trackingplan snippet should be added before other analytics snippets.
 - The full snippet weights ~3kb compressed.
-- You can also use a Tag Manager to include the code.
+- You can also use a Tag Manager (e.g. Google Tag Manager) to include the code.
 - If your site uses a Content Security Policy (CSP) you will need to:
     - Add `config.trackingplan.com` to your `script-src` policy.
     - Add `tracks.trackingplan.com` to your `connect-src` policy.